 9. Acknowledge Completion and Celebrate Success

 This critical step is often ignored — which can eventually undermine the success of many of your future planning efforts.
 The purpose of a plan is to address a current problem or pursue a development goal.
 It seems simplistic to assert that you should acknowledge if the problem was solved or the goal met.
-However, this step in the planning process is often ignored in lieu of moving on the next problem to solve or goal to pursue.
+However, this step in the planning process is often ignored in lieu of moving on to the next problem to solve or a goal to pursue.
 Skipping this step can cultivate apathy and skepticism — even cynicism — in your organization.
 Don’t skip this step.

 Guidelines to Ensure Successful Planning and Implementation